lbl-srg/obc/specification/source/useCases.rst

 * use the control design tool during construction to assist the controls integration process by identifying network protocol, communication protocol and points list discrepancies between systems and equipment,
-* use the commissioning and functional verification tool during commissioning.
+* use the commissioning and functional verification tool during commissioning

 Controls design